wkolowski/Type-Theory-Wishlist/README.md

 & __sum => c "42"
 ```

 Another way to think of the type `ProdSum A B C` is to treat it not as a sum, but as a product, i.e. as `A * (B + C)`.
 We can use the copattern syntax to define values of `ProdSum A B C`.
-In such a situation, the record-like part (i.e. all the fields) behaves like an ordinary record, whereas the sum-like part behaves like an additional field of this record (this field is named `__sum`).
+In such a situation, the record-like part (i.e. all the fields) behaves like an ordinary record, whereas the sum-like part (i.e. the thing we build using constructors) behaves like an additional field of this record (this field is named `__sum`).

 ```
-ad : ProdSum Bool Nat String
+ad : ProdSum Bool Nat String :=
-& _ => ab
-& a => negb ab.a
+  (_ => ab, a => negb ab.a)

 ad' : ProdSum Bool Nat String
 & _ => ab
 & a $=> negb
 ```

-When working with `ProdSum A B C` using the copattern syntax, we can also make use of prototyping and record update syntax.
+When working with `ProdSum A B C` using the tuple syntax or copattern syntax, we can also make use of prototyping and record update syntax.

 ```
 data ProdSum' (A B C : Type) : Type